rangle/ngCourse2/routing/README.md

 # Routing

-In this section we will discuss the role of routing in Single Page Applications and Angular's new component router.
+In this section we will discuss the role of routing in Single Page Applications and Angular's component router.